clive oxford psychotherapy, counselling and supervision in hereford, herefordshire and online

 “Clive is interested and curious about how we practice and who we are as individuals and therapists.
 As a group leader he can be funny, caring, profound, silly, irreverent and very generous in sharing his experience.
 He creates a safe, permission-giving space, is ready to help, advise, or just listen."
 SB

 “Clive groups are always supportive, safe engaging and challenging places.
 He’s an incisive and insightful practitioner who is comfortable dealing with difficult subjects and remaining fully present in any discussion.
 I always leave with things to think about and feeling energised.
-There is also a lot of laughing!
-I would, and indeed have, recommend him.”
+There is also a lot of laughing!”
 LC

 |©2020 Clive Oxford Counselling & Psychotherapy is powered by WebHealer|